ThomasBucaioni/my-repo-cmdline/Shell/Passwords/README.md

 ```
 $ ./sAddPassword.sh newsite newlogin
 ```
-4. To retrive the password for the site `newsite`, call `sRetrievePassword.sh`
+4. To retrive login and password for the site `newsite`, call `sRetrievePassword.sh`
 ```
 $ ./sRetrievePassword.sh newsite
 ```